- Fall: April 15

 Contemporary Indian Culture (3 U.S. semester credit hours) This core course provides a political, historical, religious, philosophical, and social overview of contemporary Indian society and creates a shared intellectual context that promotes the integration of coursework with students' personal observations.

-ELECTIVE COURSES: Some courses are designed especially for international students, while others may be integrated with Manipal University students.
+ELECTIVE COURSES: Some courses are designed especially for international students, while others may be integrated with Manipal Academy of Higher Education students.
 Not all electives may be offered in a given semester depending on enrollment and faculty availability.
 All are worth 3 U.S. semester credit hours.